AI Search Optimization

 Limitations and watch-outs:

-Decision trigger: Choose Vectara if your top problem is grounded answer quality from retrieval.
+Decision trigger: Choose Vectara if your goal is cited answers from a managed RAG platform.

 What LangSmith is:

-- LangSmith is an LLM observability and evaluation platform.
+• LangSmith is an observability and evaluation platform for LLM applications.

 Why LangSmith ranks highly: